sourmash-bio/sourmash/doc/command-line.md

 ```

 The output is space-separated and consists of three columns: the
-perrcentage of total k-mers that have this classification; the number of
+percentage of total k-mers that have this classification; the number of
 k-mers that have this classification; and the lineage classification.
 K-mer classifications are reported hierarchically, so the percentages
 and totals contain all assignments that are at a lower taxonomic level -